nateliu/hexo-blog/source/_posts/npm-with-layout.md

         setCollapsed(!collapsed)
     }
 ```
+> [React hooks](https://reactjs.org/docs/hooks-state.html)  is important.
+Here we use the `useState`.

 Then give the icon an onClick event property. for example
 ```javascript
 <MenuFoldOutlined onClick={changeCollapsed} />
 ```

-### 6. Add Wellcome user back in the TopHeader.
+### 6. Add `Wellcome user` in the TopHeader.
-We can copy the [Dropdown](https://ant-design.gitee.io/components/dropdown-cn/) and [Avator](https://ant-design.gitee.io/components/avatar-cn/) component from AntD official website.
+We copy the [Dropdown Basic](https://ant-design.gitee.io/components/dropdown/#components-dropdown-demo-basic) and [Avator Basic](https://ant-design.gitee.io/components/avatar/#components-avatar-demo-basic) components and modify them as we expected.

 ### 7. Modify the SideMenu
+use [axios](https://axios-http.com/docs/intro) for getting data.
 ```bash
 yarn add axios
 mkdir src/util